edgelesssys/constellation/rfc/updates.md

 If users decide to change specific versions by changing the Kubernetes resources, nothing is stopping them.

 The compatibility information should be separated from the enforcement code.
-This way a minimal implemention can be created where the compatibility information is embedded into the CLI.
+This way a minimal implementation can be created where the compatibility information is embedded into the CLI.
 As a next step the information can be served through the [Constellation API](./apis.md).
 By serving the compatibility information dynamically, faulty versions can be excluded from upgrade paths even after they have been released.